-The recent spread of coronavirus has to led to an increased interest in using infrared thermometers to scan for fevers in people.
+The recent spread of coronavirus has led to an increased interest in using infrared thermometers to scan for fevers in people.
 While scanning the forehead or ear canal of a person can yield a relatively accurate reading of their body temperature when using a properly calibrated medical infrared thermometer, these instruments should only be used for preliminary scanning and not for medical diagnosis.
 Studies [1,2] have shown poor accuracy of many infrared thermometers when used for diagnosing fever, even in children whose temperatures are typically easier to read with this technology.

 Skin Temperature is not Body Temperature